cisagov/ScubaGear/docs/configuration/scubaconfigapp.md

   Application.Read.All
   ```

 - **Configuration validation errors**: Review required fields and format requirements.
-Be sure to click `Save` for each configurations and then the click `Preview & Generate` button
+Be sure to click `Save` for each configuration and then the click `Preview & Generate` button.